ssilatel/gophercises/README.md

 These are my solutions to [Gophercises](gophercises.com).

-Each directory contains a README file with the respective exercise description.
+Each directory contains an Exercise-Description.md file with the respective exercise description.